heygrady/blog/apps/blog-app/src/pages/posts/2017-06-30-first-launch.md

 path: "/first-launch/"
 ---

 I'm going to be using [Firebase](https://firebase.google.com/) to host my blog initially.
 The free tier on Firebase is perfect for a project like this -- I'm using Gatsby, which generates a single page React app.
-[Firebase Hosting](https://firebase.google.com/docs/hosting/) is tailor made for single page web apps.
+[Firebase Hosting](https://firebase.google.com/docs/hosting/) is tailor-made for single page web apps.

 ##### Static site hosting competitors: